 Also in the Archives

-- Image Gallery items from other collections related to Vytlacil, Vaclav
+- Image and Media Gallery items from other collections related to Vytlacil, Vaclav

 Related MaterialsMaterials loaned to the Archives for microfilming on reel D295 include correspondence, lecture notes, general notes, clippings, notebooks concerning paintings, photographs of paintings, photographs titled "Vineyard Boats," and 2 of Mrs. Vytlacil's Paris journals.
 Loaned material is not described in the container list of this finding aid.